o0101/vanillatype/README.md

       verify: i => UsernameRegExp.test(i) && i.length < 200,
       help:"Alphanumeric between 5 and 16 characters"
     });

     T.def('Email', null, {
       verify: i => EmailRegExp.test(i) && i.length < 200,
       help: "A valid email address"
     });

     T.def('Hash', null, {
       verify: i => HexRegExp.test(i) && i.length < 200,
       help: "A hexadecimal hash value, between 8 and 100 characters" });
 ```
+## Features

+- built-in support for built-in types!
+- common patterns like **collection, or, maybe** and **enum** types
+- fully optional
+- simple literate syntax
+- custom help fields to add context to type errors
+- optional partial (subset) matching

+## Function list
+- T.check
+- T.sub
+- T.verify
+- T.validate
+- T.partialMatch
+- T.defEnum
+- T.defSub
+- T.defTuple
+- T.defCollection
+- T.defOr
+- T.option
+- T.defOption
+- T.maybe
+- T.guard
+- T.errors
+- annotate a function to take and return types ([coming](https://github.com/cris691/vanillatype/issues/13)!)

+## Another reason I like this

+Apart from writing it myself to suit my own work style, which is a great reason to like something, I like this because, if I want to change the syntax, or add some new feature that I want, it's really easy to change the library, which is only a couple hundred lines of code.
+If I wanted the same results from a third-party library, I'd have to wait.

+## More examples

 For more comprehensive examples see [vanillatype's test file](https://github.com/cris691/vanillatype/blob/master/test.js).

 ## getting and incorporating